Master of Arts (Thesis)

 Find out more about how to apply for graduate and postgraduate qualifications.

 The Master of Arts (Thesis) degree consists of a 120-point thesis in a chosen subject.

-Students can begin their studies on the first day of any month.
-Full-time study will usually take 1 to 2 years, and part-time study is available, and may be for up to 4 years.
+You can begin studies on the first day of any month.
+Full-time study will usually take 1 to 2 years, and part-time study is available for up to 4 years.

-Students may go onto Doctor of Philosophy (PhD) studies in their subject.
+You may choose to go onto Doctor of Philosophy (PhD) studies in your subject.

-With permission from the Dean of Postgraduate Research, students who have begun their thesis may apply to transfer to the PhD.
+With permission from the Dean of Postgraduate Research, you may apply to transfer your master's thesis to the PhD.